microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -folder <path>           : Fully qualifed path to a folder with .onnx and/or .pb models, will run all of the models in the folder.

 #Optional command-line arguments:
--version:                : prints the version information for this build of WinMLRunner.exe -Perf                    : optional:<all>:  capture performance measurements such as timing and memory usage.
-Specifying "all" will output all measurements
+-version: prints the version information for this build of WinMLRunner.exe -CPU : run model on default CPU
--Iterations <int>        : Number of times to evaluate the model when capturing performance measurements.
--CPU                     : Will create a session on the CPU.
--GPU                     : Will create a session on the GPU.
+-GPU : run model on default GPU
--GPUHighPerformance      : Will create a session with the most powerful GPU device available.
--GPUMinPower             : Will create a session with GPU with the least power.
--CreateDeviceOnClient    : Will create the device on the client and explicitly pass it to WinML via the API.
-GPU runs using this flag will usually be faster than -CreateDeviceInWinML since we avoid a cross-device copy by creating the video frame on the same device that DML uses to bind inputs.
+-GPUHighPerformance : run model on GPU with highest performance -GPUMinPower : run model on GPU with the least power -CreateDeviceOnClient : create the device on the client and pass it to WinML -CreateDeviceInWinML : create the device inside WinML -CPUBoundInput : bind the input to the CPU -GPUBoundInput : bind the input to the GPU
--CreateDeviceInWinML     : Will create the device inside WinML.
-GPU runs using this flag will usually be slower than -CreateDeviceOnClient since we have to copy the video frame to a different device.
--CPUBoundInput           : Will bind the input to the CPU.
--GPUBoundInput           : Will bind the input to the GPU.
+-RGB : load the input as an RGB image
--BGR                     : Will load the input as a BGR image.
+-BGR : load the input as a BGR image
--RGB                     : Will load the input as an RGB image.
--Tensor                  : Will load the input as a tensor.
+-Tensor : load the input as a tensor
--Input <image/CSV path>  : Will bind image/data from CSV to model.
--PerfOutput <CSV path>   : Path to the CSV where the perf results will be written.
--SavePerIterationPerf	 : Save per iteration performance results to csv file.
--Debug                   : Will start a trace logging session.
--Terse                   : Will suppress repetitive console output (initial iteration and summary info will be output).
--AutoScale <mode>        : Will automatically scale an input image to match the required input dimensions of the model.
-Pass in the interpolation mode, one of ["Nearest", "Linear", "Cubic", "Fant"].
+-Perf [all]: capture performance measurements such as timing and memory usage.
+Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged -Input <fully qualified path>: binds image or CSV to model -PerfOutput [<fully qualified path>]: csv file to write the perf results to -SavePerIterationPerf : save per iteration performance results to csv file -SaveTensorData <saveMode folderPath>: saveMode: save first iteration or all iteration output tensor results to csv file [First, All]
+                                        folderPath: Optional folder path can be specified to hold tensor data.
+It will be created if folder doesn't exist.
+-DebugEvaluate: Print evaluation debug output to debug console if debugger is present.
+-Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant]

+Concurrency Options:
+-ConcurrentLoad: load models concurrently
+-NumThreads <number>: number of threads to load a model.
+By default this will be the number of model files to be executed -ThreadInterval <milliseconds>: interval time between two thread creations in milliseconds

  ```